hamed-bavar/hamed-bavar/README.md

 ### Hi there 👋 I'm Hamed.
 I am a frontend developer who graduated with a degree in computer engineering.
 I'm working on my master's degree in software engineering.
-- 🌱 I’m currently studying algorithms and machine learning
+- 🌱 I'm currently refreshing my knowledge in algorithms and studying CNNs
 - 👯 I’m looking to collaborate on open source projects
 <!--
 **hamed-bavar/hamed-bavar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.